 Joey joined Faber Academy as the Academy Assistant in 2014, and since then has held every role the department has to offer.
+He is now the Director of Faber Academy.
 In addition, he’s been a student and a teacher of creative writing, as well as a critic and a prize-winning author.
 He founded a literary journal, Kaffeeklatsch, and was Manager of the Poetry Book Fair for several years.
 He likes to read poetry and literary fiction.

 Browse the Reading Room

 From author interviews and writing tips to creative writing exercises and reading lists, we've got everything you need to get started – and to keep going.

 Started a draft but unsure who your cast are yet?
 Here are some of our favourite exercisesRead More

 FeaturesChasing a Sleep-Deprived Dream